nponarul/R-Regex-Builder/README.md

 # R-Regex-Builder
-Shiny app to help learn how to build regex statements in R
+This is one of my first Shiny apps, designed to help learn how to build regex statements in R.